phunanon/Insitux/README.md

 (let! b 1) → :b
 [a b] → [21 :b]

-;Tests a condition and executes either the second or third argument ;Note: doesn't evaluate the other conditional branch (if true 1 2)  → 1
+;Tests a condition and executes and returns either the second or third argument ;Note: doesn't evaluate the other conditional branch (if true 1 2)  → 1
 (if 1 2 3)     → 2